LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 A/A.rds_AAACCTGCAGCGAACA-1 A/A.rds_AAACCTGGTCGACTGC-1 A/A.rds_AAACCTGGTCGCTTCT-1
                      "mon"                      "mon"                      "mon"
 ```
-The reference scRNA-seq data is in the format of Seurat object, with the cell-state trajectory stored in sce$cell_trajectory and the cell-type stored in sce$cell_type.
+The reference scRNA-seq data is in the format of seurat object, with the cell-state trajectory stored in sce$cell_trajectory and the cell-type stored in sce$cell_type.
+Please see this [link]](https://satijalab.org/seurat/) for more information about the seurat.